 - Cold brew coffee.

 Unfortunately, the results are just not comparable to brewing with fresh grounds.
-The extraction process first time round removes most of the coffee solubles, which is what you need to get a great tasting coffee.
+The extraction process first time around removes most of the coffee solubles, which is what you need to get a great tasting coffee.

 Can You Use Coffee Grounds Twice In A French Press?